bozzltron/bozzltron.com/source/_posts/Firefox.md

 A great follow-up question is, "what is the vendor's purpose?" for making a browser.
 Browsers are not easy to build.
 As the Internet evolves, so does the browser.
 A company would need a good reason to do it.

+Why does Microsoft make Edge?

+Microsoft is a software company.
+They created Internet Explorer in 1995 to compete with Netscape Navigator.
+As the Internet took off, it was an obvious value add to Windows to include its own built-in browser.
+Recently, it has been rebranded as Edge.

+Why does Apple Make Safari?

+Apple's primary income source is selling phones, laptops, and other devices.
+These devices run their own Macintosh operating system.
+It competes against Microsoft Windows, and Safari is its alternative default browser.

 Why does Google make Chrome?

 Google's primary source of revenue is online advertising.
 Chrome entered the market to "speed up" our online experience.
 Keep a user's attention, keeps them engaged, and exposes them to more advertising.

-Why does Apple Make Safari?

-Apple's primary income source is selling phones, laptops, and other devices.
-These devices run their own Macintosh operating system.
-It competes against Microsoft Windows, and Safari is its alternative to the default Windows browser: Internet Explorer now Edge.

-Why does Microsoft make Edge?

-Microsoft is a software company.
-They created Internet Explorer, which recently has been rebranded as Edge, to compete with Netscape Navigator.
-As the Internet took off, it was an obvious value add to Windows to include its own built-in browser.

 Why does Opera make Opera?